Treating Age Spots

 Age spots are very common in adults older than age 50.
 But, younger people can get them too, especially if they spend a lot of time in the sun.

 There are several available treatment options targeted at lightening or removing age spots.
-Some of the available treatment options include:
+Some dermatologist treatments for age spots include:

 - Laser Therapy: